 The unused milk will begin to build up and may block a mammary duct, unable to be expressed through the nipple.

 A galactocele is often described as a hard, somewhat moveable lump in the breast.

 It may cause discomfort due to its mass and pressure, sometimes made worse by the tightness of your bra or the position you sleep in at night.

-There are several breast issues that can arise during lactation that include possible lumps that may form.
-However, galactoceles are usually not accompanied by adverse side effects, such as fever, flu-like symptoms, and sharp pain you may have with mastitis.
+There are several breast issues that can arise during lactation that could lead to lumps forming.
+An indicator that you have galactoceles is that the lump is not accompanied by adverse side effects, such as fever, flu-like symptoms, and sharp pain.

 How Is It Diagnosed?

 For any lump in your breast, you are going to want to see your doctor.
 Whether you see your OB-GYN or primary physician, they are likely going to refer you to a specialist for a breast cancer screening, just to be safe.